 This is a special time.
 The American Academy of Pediatrics strongly recommends that the baby starts nursing immediately after birth.
 You can either have your doula or nurse help you with the process.
 However, in this period, laying the baby close to you and letting skin touch is enough to get the baby seeking the breast and nursing without lot of resistance.

-- You might be little cold and warm blankets might help
+- You might be little cold

 - Uterus would continue to contract.
 Nursing also helps in the process of involution